Skip links

 Sources of Dust

-Many common flammable materials can generate a dust explosion.
-These include coal and sawdust.
-Additionally, dispersion of otherwise harmless organic materials can form flammable dust clouds.
 These include grain, flour, starch, sugar, powdered milk, cocoa, coffee, and pollen.
 Aluminum, magnesium, titanium, and other powdered metals can also form explosive suspensions in the air, increasing the risk of explosion.

-Dust explosions can result from activities such as transporting grain.
-Authorities often demolish grain silos violently, so it increases the risk of dust explosions.
-Coal mining leads to coal dust.
-Milling in flour mills leads to large amounts of flour dust.
 A gigantic explosion of flour dust destroyed a mill in Minnesota on May 2, 1878, killing 18 workers at the Washburn A Mill and another four in nearby buildings.
 Sawmills and other woodworking facilities are exposed to similar risks.

 Although not strictly dust, paper particles emitted during processing are also known to pose a dust explosion hazard.
-Enclosed paper mills exposed to such dangers commonly make use of humidifiers to reduce the risk of airborne paper dust explosions.
+Enclosed paper mills exposed to such dangers commonly use humidifiers to reduce the risk of airborne paper dust explosions.

 Sources of Ignition